catvu/files/post.md

 #### ReactJS
 ReactJS is completely different from Angular 1.
 So, it will take a big effort to study and convert the code.
 Moreover, it's difficult to make the 'baby steps' for gradually migration.
 AngularJS is based on templating system (HTML-based) while ReactJS is based on JSX (JS-based).
 These two guys are hard to live together in the same project.

-Another reason is that, in my opinion, JSX is pretty lengthy.
+Another reason is, in my opinion, JSX is pretty lengthy.

 #### EmberJS
 EmberJS is the framework for SPA.
 It's not JS library.